Queen of All Ears

-Queen of All Ears is the fourth and final studio album by the American band the Lounge Lizards, released in 1998.
+Queen of All Ears is the fourth and final studio album by the American band the Lounge Lizards, released in March 1998.

 "The First and Royal Queen" was used at the end of episodes of Painting with John.
 The band supported the album with an international tour.

 Production

 The album was produced by John Lurie and Pat Dillett.
 The tracks were written by Lurie, with bass player Erik Sanko cowriting two.
 Jane Scarpantoni played cello on Queen of All Ears; in total, nine musicians played on the album.

 Released on Lurie's own label, it was originally intended for Luaka Bop; legal issues delayed the release for two years.
 Lurie considered writing a book about the ordeal, to be titled What Do You Know About Music?
 You're Not a Lawyer.
 The account was told in Lurie's memoir The History of Bones (2021), in which he also apologized to David Tronzo, because a song intended as a showcase for Tronzo was cut from the album and thus the guitarist did not perform a solo on the recording.